dopeboy/hello-twitter-solution/README.md

 # hello-twitter-solution

 This repository contains the solution code to [hello-twitter-exercise](https://github.com/dopeboy/hello-twitter-exercise).
+It is heavily commented.

 The component layout reflects the following sketch: